PiKVM Cheat Sheet¶

 [root@pikvm ~]# pikvm-update

-Connect to PiKVM via SSH
+Connecting to PiKVM via SSH

-in a terminal window to connect to your PiKVM.
+SSH is the most common remote access method in the Linux world.
+Normally, it should be possible to simply run ssh root@pikvm in a terminal window to connect to your PiKVM.
 However, this can fail for various reasons.
 In that case, you will have to connect using PiKVM's IP address.

 To connect to PiKVM via SSH, do this: